planttheidea/moize/README.md

 #### moize.reactSimple

 Shortcut for memoizing functional components in [React](https://github.com/facebook/react), with the cache size limited to a single entry.
-This mimics the `PureComponent` optimization, where the cache will only contain the component with the most recent `props` and `context` combination.

 ```javascript
 import moize from "moize";